Key Takeaways

 What are the Principles of Accounting?

 The one way to look at GAAP requirements is to closely examine and understand the nitty-gritty of accounting principles as a whole.
-In simple words, these basic accounting principles were formulated by the American Institute of Accountants (AIA) in the wake of the Wall Street Crash of 1929.
+These basic accounting principles were formulated by the American Institute of Accountants (AIA) in the wake of the Wall Street Crash of 1929.

-The aim?
 The primary goal of accounting standards was to guarantee that publicly-traded companies were actually abiding by consistent accounting methods.
-On top of that, it was also a way to help investors compare financial results year to year, and company to company.
-Read more about financial benchmarking.
+On top of that, it was also a way to help investors compare financial results year to year, and company to company – one of the testaments of financial benchmarking.

 Here’s a list of all the accounting principles: